 Choosing the right frame is the first major decision.
 Each material offers different benefits, and the price gap between them has remained stable entering 2026.

-uPVC Windows uPVC remains the UK market leader because it balances cost, efficiency, and low maintenance.
+uPVC Windows For most UK homes, uPVC still hits the sweet spot: affordable, low-maintenance, and efficient enough to cut bills without breaking the bank.
 A standard white uPVC casement window costs between £200 and £450 supply and fit.
-For a full house, you are looking at £3,500 to £5,300 for a semi-detached property. uPVC does not require painting and resists weathering, though colour options cost extra.
+For a full house, you are looking at £3,750 to £5,250 for a semi-detached property.
+Ensure your quote includes Low-E glass with argon gas fill—this invisible coating reflects heat into your room, boosting thermal efficiency by up to 15% without changing the window’s appearance. uPVC does not require painting and resists weathering, though colour options cost extra.

 Timber Windows Timber is the premium material.
 A hardwood casement window starts at £650 and can reach £1,300.
 Softwood is cheaper but less durable.
 Timber requires staining or painting every three to five years.
 You choose timber for authenticity, especially in conservation areas, but it comes with higher upfront and ongoing costs.